inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 What is the result of installing this chart:

-- a Pod with the inlets PRO server is running
+- a Pod with the inlets Pro server is running
 - a Control Plane service of type ClusterIP is created, exposing port 8123
 - an Ingress is created with a certificate, making the Control Plane service available in a secure manner
 - a Data Plane service of type ClusterIP is created, exposing port 9090

-This means that a inlets PRO client can connect to the Control Plane using the proper domain name, e.g. `wss://orion-aws.prometheus.example.com/connect`, and can punch out port 9090, making it accessible from only within this cluster, because of type ClusterIP.
+This means that a inlets Pro client can connect to the Control Plane using the proper domain name, e.g. `wss://orion-aws.prometheus.example.com/connect`, and can punch out port 9090, making it accessible from only within this cluster, because of type ClusterIP.

 ## Connecting the Client clusters